OsbornePro/NovaKey-Daemon/README.md

   * Identifying and authenticating that device.
   * Feeding into key derivation (HKDF) in combination with the post-quantum KEM secret.

-This file must be kept private and is intended to be local to the NovaKey host.
+This file must be kept private and is intended to be local to the NovaKey-Daemon host.

 #### Server post-quantum KEM keys (`server_keys.json`)